 In your popup builder, preview your popup form and see how it looks when displayed on desktop and mobile devices.
 This is the most important step.
 You don’t want the popup to look ugly and block your content while not doing what it should.

 Go through the process yourself and experience what your audience will see.
 If it looks OK, click save and head over to publish it.

-Now you know how to build and launch a popup form easily.
+Now you know how to create and launch a popup form easily.
 There is no excuse for not implementing it in your business.

 So go ahead and create a popup using the tool you’ve selected in step one.